chall3ng3r/GameOn/README.md

 # Contribute
 GameOn is developed with Visual Studio 2015 Community edition.
 Use the same version to open and work with this project.

 The installer is made with NSIS, and script is in Installer folder.
+One thing to note, I used ILMerge to merge VS generated ActiveX support binaries with the main executeable.
+I will update the installer script to include those binaries in next update without merge.
+For now, use the version in Releases folder.